andregs/ng-training/README.md

 Have fun!

 **PS.:** This is a live repo.
 I will add more information as classes progress.
+After that, you'll need to [sync your fork](https://help.github.com/articles/syncing-a-fork/) to get the latest updates.

 ### REFERENCES